Aliases for LDLR Gene

 LDLR (Low Density Lipoprotein Receptor) is a Protein Coding gene.
 Diseases associated with LDLR include Hypercholesterolemia, Familial and Homozygous Familial Hypercholesterolemia.
-Among its related pathways are Metabolism of fat-soluble vitamins and Statin Pathway.
-GO annotations related to this gene include calcium ion binding and low-density lipoprotein particle binding.
+Among its related pathways are Aldosterone synthesis and secretion and DNA Damage Response (only ATM dependent).
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and low-density lipoprotein particle binding.
 An important paralog of this gene is LRP8.

 UniProtKB/Swiss-Prot for LDLR Gene

 Binds LDL, the major cholesterol-carrying lipoprotein of plasma, and transports it into cells by endocytosis.
 In order to be internalized, the receptor-ligand complexes must first cluster into clathrin-coated pits.

 (Microbial infection) Acts as a receptor for hepatitis C virus in hepatocytes, but not through a direct interaction with viral proteins (PubMed:10535997, PubMed:12615904).
 Acts as a receptor for vesicular stomatitis virus (PubMed:23589850).
 In case of HIV-1 infection, may function as a receptor for extracellular Tat in neurons, mediating its internalization in uninfected cells (PubMed:11100124).